DrozmotiX/ioBroker.sourceanalytix/README.md

 ## To-Do
 * [ ] Documentation
-* [ ] Cost default value to 0 with error message if not provided
 * [ ] recalcalation based on meter values (configurable by date)
 * [ ] add object states for previous [x]day, [x]week, [x]month, [x]quarter, [x]year configurable in adapter settings
-* [ ] storage of meter values for every state

 ## Support me
 If you like my work, please consider a personal donation